dmentipl/dotfiles/README.md

 1. You should first follow the instructions in the `homebrew` or `dpkg` directories.
 Those instructions install software that other packages may rely on.
 2. After that, each directory contains a `README.md` with instructions on how to use the files contained within.

 You don't have to use every directory, just the ones you require.
+Each of the instructions require that the environment variable `DOTFILES` is set.
+This is the path to this dotfiles repository.
+My zsh config sets `DOTFILES=~/repos/dotfiles`.

 The directories are as follows.